Earth's Habitat Change

 Pouchulu's London Bridge Project, London, UK, 1998, the "belly" under the main platform, towards Southwark.
 Pencil, coloured pencils and oil on Canson.

-Classical architecture was represented as a language, not as a metalanguage like today, where we gave up reality and got conformed with representations that simulate and copy reality, impersonating reality, but they are not.
-The discussions, most of the time, assume that once we "all" thanks to hyperrealism capacities (computer generated BIM models, animations), the process of architectural creation is finished.
-The results are, to say the least, catastrophic.
-Built architecture tries to copy or assimilate virtual renderings, not the intentions of the architect's hand.
-In the classic world, as we pointed in previous chapters, architecture and the urban space started to be figured, suggested by hand-made drawings and then completed and modified during construction thanks to the hands of builders and dozen different artisans' métiers.
-Therefore, the final result was always richer.
-This, in the context of professionals and experts that knew how materials worked, how they looked, how they aged.
-That beauty of reality, so much adored by Romanticism, was emulated for the last time during Brutalism and Structuralism, in the sixties and seventies.
 It is sad to see so many noble structures to be demolished... because their concrete became darker and greenish.
-Because of the "clean image" produced by industrial prefabricated materials that belong to the indeed beautiful aesthetics of cars and machines -precise, straight and polished like never before- and the extreme cold neatness of digital rendering, the sensitivity of architects evolved into a "plastic" type of reality where materials have to be glossy and smooth, they cannot have any smell, age or become deteriorated.
-At the end, by rejecting materiality, we are denying Father Time.
+Clean images produced by industrial prefabricated materials are enhanced by deadly minimalism and perfected by digital images.
+These, initially belonged -by their own right- to the beautiful aesthetics of cars and machines -precise, straight and polished like never before-.
+After the extreme cold neatness of digital rendering, the sensitivity of architects evolved into a "plastic" type of reality where materials have to be glossy and smooth, they cannot have any smell, age or become deteriorated.
+At the end, by rejecting materiality, we are denying our father, Time.
 Like many up-nose upper-class soup-flavoured old women, our buildings have plastic surgery on a regular basis...
 How beautiful was the trace of time in our cities!
-In that sense, only a few places, like Venice, parts of Rio de Janeiro, remind how the old world looked like.
+In that sense, only a few places, like Rome, Venice, parts of Rio de Janeiro, Buenos Aires, remind how the old world looked like.
+Central New York and London became too neat... new buildings are excessively clean and glossy.
 Now, why this has to do with survival?
 It is simple.
 The more input and effort we put in forcing the response of a building against time, the more expensive and anti-ecological it becomes.
-Indeed, materials deteriorate, even stone, but one thing is to assume we must replace our whole environment after a few years because it looks old or out of fashion, another thing is to admit we must replace parts here and there to extend its life-span.
-Idealism is anti-ecological.
+Indeed, materials age and deteriorate, even stone, but one thing is to assume we must replace our whole environment after a few years because it looks old or "out of fashion", another thing is to admit we must replace parts here and there to extend its life-span.
+Minimalism, a coward form of Idealism, is anti-ecological and against the notion of survival.

 Pouchulu's London Bridge Project, London, UK, 1998, main level, upper platform floor.
 Ink on film.